 Customs and Practices To Be Aware Of:

 As in religious services of all faiths, there are certain customs and practices we follow.
-(While you may be visiting in order to observe and learn, the synagogue is not a museum, and congregants are there to worship.
+(While you may be visiting in order to observe and learn, the synagogue is not a museum, and congregants are there to pray.
 Therefore, it may be offensive or disruptive if you do not respect the following.)

 When attending services, participants may choose to cover their heads as a sign of respect in the Sanctuary by wearing kippot (also known as yarmulkes or skullcaps).
 You’ll notice that some Jewish men and women wear a Tallit (prayer shawl) during services where the Torah is being read, but since that serves a religious purpose, non-Jews do not do so.